 The fellowship mixes academia and research with direct patient care activities.
 Program faculty who are noted regional and national experts in clinical infectious diseases share their research and academic expertise with you.
 You work with other pharmacy and medical trainees, including residents and pharmacy students; what’s unique is the blend of patient care activities, clinical and translational research and didactic and experiential student instruction.

-The majority of patient care activities occur at Palmetto Health Richland, the university-affiliated tertiary care, academic medical center for the Palmetto Health-USC Medical Group.
+The majority of patient care activities occur at Prisma Health Richland, the university-affiliated tertiary care, academic medical center for the Prisma Health-USC Medical Group.
 Primary and elective rotations will include key areas of inpatient and outpatient infectious diseases including microbiology, HIV clinic, ID consults and antimicrobial stewardship.

-You will be designated as a clinical instructor at the University of South Carolina and work closely with the Infectious Diseases Fellowship Program of Palmetto Health/University of South Carolina School of Medicine.
+You will be designated with an adjunct clinical instructor appointment at the UofSC College of Pharmacy and work closely with the Infectious Diseases Fellowship Program of Prisma Health/University of South Carolina School of Medicine.
 You will be eligible to enroll in a dual-degree program through the Arnold School of Public Health.
 The School of Public Health offers masters programs in public health with emphasis on epidemiology and biostatistics.
 You will be awarded a certificate of completion after finishing the infectious diseases clinical fellowship requirements and objectives.

 This weekly case conference provides an in-depth discussion of pathogenic mechanisms, diagnosis and treatment of infectious diseases.
 One or two specially selected cases seen by faculty or fellows/residents are presented followed by a review of the relevant literature and an extended case discussion.
 The ID PGY-2 resident is responsible for leading three to four cases per year.